eidanyosoy/docker-rsync-backup/README.md

           It will automatically  read if gdrive or gcrypted can used for storing your backup on your GSuite Account

-          It will also read when  no rclone config is in the folder then it will only create the tar fike
+          It will also read when no rclone config is in the folder then it will only create the tar files

 ## Environment variables